-Mannequin of woman dressed in colonial clothes
+Mannequin of a woman dressed in colonial clothes.

 HerStory Focus Tours